 Michael Schacker continued to recover and work on his various projects until he passed away October 30, 2014.

 Melissa Schacker, Head of Stroke Family's Future, 2013

 Melissa is the new addition to Pathways Publishing and the family business of alternative speech recovery.
 The role she chose for herself is to revamp and reposition Stroke Family in the speech recovery field and in the marketplace.
 She will apply her experience growing up with Stroke Family, her knowledge of her mother's work, her personal flair and her spot-on business sense to keep Stroke Family current.
 She saw firsthand, what a major stroke or brain injury can do to a family and how it drains the life out a family and their livelihood.
 She also experienced first hand Michael's amazing recovery.
 She intends to make sure her mother's work will be carried on for future generations, because as she said, “There isn’t anything else out there like The Sensory Trigger Method and the way Stroke Family focuses on families.
 The Sensory Trigger and what my mother discovered, all the people it has helped to recover their speech, not to mention what we have been able to do for our own family members with stroke—that needs to go on.
 Thousands of people have benefited from this approach and I am going to make sure it continues to flourish and is updated with the most current applications and technologies.”
 Melissa is currently pursuing a degree, studying languages and psychology at Hampshire College in Amherst, MA.
-She also completed Mary Foleo's "bschool", a innovative business coarse in the summer of 2013.
+She also completed Maria Foleo's "bschool", a innovative business online school for women in the summer of 2013.